WennderSantos/wenndersantos.github.io/_posts/2017-03-09-the-reasons-i-did-not-pass-the-on-pluralsight-audition.md

 ## Why I dind't got it

+You can see my audition on this video:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/INBScjZ1x2c" frameborder="0" allowfullscreen></iframe>

 I'll try again in a few weeks and, of course, I'will write the result here on my blog.
 So, stay in touch :)